shirish93/shirish93.github.io/_ideas/2024-03-15-ward-level-festivals.md

 -   **Community contributions:** Residents will be invited to contribute voluntarily, fostering a sense of ownership and shared responsibility.

--   **Municipal support:** The municipalities will provide initial funding for essential equipment and infrastructure, ensuring long-term viability.
+-   **Municipal support:** The municipalities will provide initial funding for basic equipment and infrastructure, ensuring long-term viability.

 -   **Revenue generation:** The festivals can generate revenue through stall fees, ticket sales for special events, and potential tourist attraction.